Immigration and Customs Enforcement

 We post lightly processed versions of the arrests, detainer requests, and detentions datasets to facilitate analysis.
 We also post a more heavily processed version of the detention data, collapsed to the detention stay level, to make analysis more straightforward.

-Our ICE frequently asked data questions is a good place to start before analyzing the data, and this page the steps we have taken to process the datasets on this page.
+Our ICE frequently asked data questions is a good place to start before analyzing the data, and this page describes the steps we have taken to process the datasets on this page.
 We also provide a codebook that describes each data table and the fields within it.

 We recommend citing these data as “government data provided by ICE in response to a FOIA request, processed by the Deportation Data Project, and analyzed by [your organization].”